Alyssaak09/CumulativeSchoolDatabase/README.md

 ## Tools
 Tools used in this project is:
-- MicroSoft Visual Studio 'ASP.NET CORE Web App (Model-View-Controller) #C
+- MicroSoft Visual Studio 'ASP.NET CORE Web App (Model-View-Controller) #C'
 - MAMP
 - Swagger
 - cURL